 Nowadays, everybody runs software, and software gets more and more complex.
 Even a few code lines can produce significant security vulnerabilities that put confidential information and personal data at risk.

 But there is open-source software!
 Sometimes, we read statements like “open-source software is more secure than proprietary software,” or people consider audits that were conducted three years ago as “security guarantees.”
 We show you why these myths are wrong.

 Always stay in the loop!

-Subscribe to our RSS/Atom feeds.
+Subscribe to our RSS/Atom feed.

 Myth 1: Open-source software is more secure than proprietary software

-A more correct statement is that maintained software is more secure than unmaintained software: You may get more secure software when its developers regularly check the code and fix vulnerabilities as fast as possible.
+A correct statement is that maintained software is more secure than unmaintained software: You may get more secure software when its developers regularly check the code and fix vulnerabilities as fast as possible.

 Myth 2: Audited software is more secure than software which hasn’t been audited